anivsurana/CokeMachine/README.md

 # CokeMachine
-Assignment simulating purchasing a Coke on a vending machine.
+Assignment simulating purchasing Cokes on a vending machine.